alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 This may seem like a lot, but it is almost exactly the contents of a [commercial hydrogen cylinder](https://shop.airproducts.com/emea/es/es-ES/products/62242/).

-## Envelope
+## Outer Shell

-The airship cover needs to keep its hydrogen inside, endure the elements and keep its shape;
+The airship cover needs to keep its shape and endure the elements;
-and do all this being light enough.
+and be light enough.

 I previously assumed that a carbon fiber skin was the best option.
-It was a bit misguided:
+This was a bit misguided:
 the material is too rigid, too opaque and not resistant enough to withstand the elements.
 A composite skin of different polymers seems like a much better option, with an external exoskeleton of carbon fiber to keep its shape.